Skip to main content

 3. Check that tool modules in tools/ still import everything they need (relative imports from the original project may break).

-4. Remove LangSmith, LangServe, or other LangChain platform code that is no longer needed.
+4. Remove LangSmith, LangServe, or other LangChain platform code unused by the Connic project.

 5. Restructure LangGraph workflows into sequential agents or custom tools.

-6. Replace checkpointer-based persistence with Connic sessions or the knowledge base.
+6. Replace checkpointer-based persistence with Connic sessions or the retrieval.

 7. Run connic lint after each cleanup pass.

-8. Run connic test to verify agents work end-to-end.
+8. Run connic dev to open a cloud development environment with hot reload and verify your agents end-to-end.